 IEC 60068-2-64 Vibration Testing

 The IEC 60068-2-64 package testing standard addresses the structural integrity of packages during the transportation life cycle.
 The transit testing standard demonstrates the adequacy of equipment to resist dynamic loads under random vibration.
 Units that meet the test requirement have no or acceptable degradation of function or structural integrity.

 This compliance test standard is primarily intended for unpackaged specimens.
 It is also intended for items in their transportation container when the latter may be considered as part of the specimen itself.
 However, if the item is packaged, then the item itself is referred to as a product.
 In this case, the item and its packaging together are referred to as a test specimen.

-Some specimens can be subjected to vibration of a combination of random and other forces.
+Some specimens can be subjected to the vibration of a combination of random and other forces.
 These can result from transportation or real-life environments.
-Examples include aircraft, space vehicles and items in their transportation container.
-In these cases, testing with pure random may not be sufficient.
+Examples include aircraft, space vehicles, and items in their transportation container.
+In these cases, testing with pure random may not be sufficient

 IEC 60068-2-64 compliance testing follows a specific test sequence.
 This sequence is as follows:

 The test item is to be excited in each of the preferred testing axes.
-The order of the testing along these axes is not important, unless prescribed by the relevant specification.
+The order of the testing along these axes is not important unless prescribed by the relevant specification.
 If the specimen is sensitive to gravity, then vibration may only be applied in its normal service position and shall be prescribed by the relevant specification.
 An example includes a mercury tilt switch.